cturra/docker-ntp/README.md

 ```

-Here is how you can see a peer list to verify the state of each ntp source configured:
+Here is how you can see a peer list to verify the state of each configured NTP source:
 ```
 $> docker exec ntp chronyc sources
 210 Number of sources = 2